mullamuarisrilatha/angular2/README.md

-# angular2-registration-login-example
+# angular2

-Angular 2/5 User Registration and Login Example & Tutorial
+Angular1

-To see a demo and further details go to http://jasonwatmore.com/post/2016/09/29/angular-2-user-registration-and-login-example-tutorial
+To see a demo and further details go to